Evwl/anxietydeepsurv/README.md

-# Code for manuscript: Anxiety onset in adulthood: A deep-learning prediction with social determinants of health
+# Code for Deepsurv application
 All training models were achieved using Python 3.12.4.
 Customized code can be found in the uploaded file.

 # Package versions: